 by Admin Istrator | May 5, 2022 12:42 pm

-T-Mobile, ATT&T, Metro PCS, Verizon and other mobile carriers could be liable for their customers’ stolen crypto if it can be traced back to a sim card swap or switch.
-“SIM” stands for Subscriber Identity Module.
-It is the little chip-card that you slip into your mobile phone to receive and make calls.
+T-Mobile, ATT&T, Metro PCS, Verizon and other mobile carriers could be liable for their customers’ stolen crypto if it can be traced back to a sim swap.
+The crime, known as SIM Swapping or SIM Hijacking impacts countless investors.
 If crypto was stolen because your mobile carrier provided your sim card to someone else – you may be able to sue to recover your losses.
 Please contact our attorneys at 800-767-8040 for a free and confidential consultation.

 Important fact: Your mobile number is not physically stored on the SIM card.